axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 - ``creatorId``: the user id who create the link.
 This user can see and start the external link in any case
 - ``icon``: the style class of the link icon
 - ``description``: the description of a link
 - ``imageContent``: the base64 data format of the process image.
-If this value is valid then it will be converted to a physical file and the location of the file will update to ``imageLocation``
+If this value is valid then it will be converted to a physical file.
+If you want to configure external link images when deploying, you just need to define ``imageContent``
 - ``imageLocation``: the location of the process image.
-This image is stored in the Application CMS
+This image is stored in Application CMS.
+Basically, this should be handled by the engine
-- ``imageType``: the extension of the process image
+- ``imageType``: the extension of the process image.
+Basically, this should be handled by the engine
 - ``permissions``: users have these roles can see and start the external link.
 If you don't define it, default role is Everybody

 Portal Express Processes